swaptacular/swpt-k8s-config/README.md

 deployment.apps/simple-git-server configured
 ```

-In order to authenticate to the just installed Git server on the
+In order to authenticate to the just installed Git server, you will
-Kubernetes cluster, you will need to issue an SSH certificate to
+need to issue an SSH certificate to yourself:
-yourself:

 ``` console
 $ export ROOT_CA_PRIVATE_KEY_FILE=~/swpt_ca_scripts/private/root-ca.key  # the path to your Swaptacular node's private key